How to Keep Software Updates and Patches Current

 - Post by Janet Gehring

 Software updates and patches are key elements of a layered approach to cybersecurity.
 Updates can add new features, remove outdated features, fix bugs, and optimize software.
-Often, they include patches to fix security vulnerabilities that can be exploited by cybercriminals.
-(Patches can also be released on their own, often depending on the severity of the risk.)
+Often, they fix security vulnerabilities that can be exploited by cybercriminals.

 The biggest and most obvious reason is that patches fix security vulnerabilities in your software.
 Since many vulnerabilities are only discovered after they’re exploited by cybercriminals, it can take time to develop the fix.
 Once the patch is available, it only makes sense to apply it as soon as you can.